Vladimir Karamazov: Television

-Vladimir Karamazov appears for a first time in a TV series in 2002 in the Bulgarian adaptation of Un gars, une fille (She and He) (Season 1 - 4) on bTV (as Dany).
+Karamazov appears for a first time in a TV series in 2002 in the Bulgarian adaptation of Un gars, une fille (She and He) (Season 1–4) on bTV (as Dany).

-In 2006 he is the host of a tourist TV show ”Without Luggage“ on TV7.
+In 2006, he is the host of a tourist TV show "Without Luggage" on TV7.

-In 2007-2021 Karamazov is the host of five seasons of the Bulgarian edition of Survivor BG on bTV - Survivor BG: Expedition Robinson, Survivor BG: Pearl Islands, Survivor Bulgaria 4, Survivor 5 - Cambodia and Survivor 6 - The Hidden Idol.
+From 2007 to 2021, Karamazov is the host of five seasons of the Bulgarian edition of Survivor BG on bTV – Survivor BG: Expedition Robinson, Survivor BG: Pearl Islands, Survivor Bulgaria 4, Survivor 5 – Cambodia and Survivor 6 – The Hidden Idol.

-In 2013 he plays Panto Valchev in the TV series ”The Tree of Life“ (Season 1 - 2) on TV7.
-He also plays Stanimir Kisiov in the TV series ”Fourth Power” (Season 1) on BNT 1.
+In 2013, he plays Panto Valchev in the TV series "The Tree of Life" (Season 1–2) on TV7.
+He also plays Stanimir Kisiov in the TV series "Fourth Power" (Season 1) on BNT 1.

-In 2015 Vladimir Karamazov is the host of the television game "Bingo Millions"/"Lottery Bulgaria" on bTV.
+In 2015, Vladimir Karamazov is the host of the television game "Bingo Millions"/"Lottery Bulgaria" on bTV.

-In 2019 Vladimir Karamazov plays the lead character Philip Chanov in the TV series "Devil's Throat" (Season 1) on NOVA TV.
+In 2019, Karamazov plays the lead character Philip Chanov in the TV series "Devil's Throat" (Season 1) on NOVA TV.

-In 2018-2020 Karamazov plays Hristo Karagyozov in the TV series "Stolen Life" (season 6–9) on NOVA TV.
+From 2018 to 2020, Karamazov plays Hristo Karagyozov in the TV series "Stolen Life" (season 6–9) on NOVA TV.

 In 2025, Karamazov became the host of the Bulgarian version of the Dutch reality game show Traitors: Igra na predateli (De Verraders).

 Films

-In 2009 Vladimir Karamazov gives his voice to Prince Naveen in the Bulgarian release of the animated movie "The Princess and The Frog“.
+In 2009, Karamazov gives his voice to Prince Naveen in the Bulgarian release of the animated movie "The Princess and The Frog".

-In 2011 he was the voice to the Narrator in the Bulgarian release of the documentary movie "Hubble 3D“.
+In 2011, he was the voice to the Narrator in the Bulgarian release of the documentary movie "Hubble 3D".

-In 2008 Karamazov was Vladimir in the movie ”Naive“, and in 2012 he was Germain in ”I Am You“.
+In 2008, Karamazov was Vladimir in the movie "Naive", and in 2012, he was Germain in "I Am You".

-In 2016 Vladimir Karamazov gives his voice to Beetle in the Bulgarian release of the animated movie “Kubo and the Two Strings”.
+In 2016, Karamazov gives his voice to Beetle in the Bulgarian release of the animated movie "Kubo and the Two Strings".

-Vladimir Karamazov plays in the short films ”You Are It“ (2007) and ”Meat“ (2010).
+Karamazov plays in the short films "You Are It" (2007) and "Meat" (2010).

 Commercials

-Vladimir Karamazov appears in commercials of Nivea, Andrews Fashion, MTel, Nissan,Vicks, Gillette, Vodka Flirt, Coca Cola Light EGG.
+Karamazov appears in commercials of Nivea, Andrews Fashion, MTel, Nissan,Vicks, Gillette, Vodka Flirt, Coca Cola Light EGG.

-Initiatives and Charity Campaigns
+Initiatives and charity campaigns

-Over the years Vladimir Karamazov is involved in many initiatives and charity campaigns - Bulgarian Christmas (of the President of Republic of Bulgaria), UNICEF (“Violence-Free Future for Every Child”, “Together since Kindergarten”, and others), Openly for Diabetis, Theaters Night, Fortissimo Family, Recreate Classics, The Poets (of Interview.to), Mission Maverick, Great Together, Wings for Life World Run, Better with Pets, Praktika.
+Over the years, Karamazov is involved in many initiatives and charity campaigns - Bulgarian Christmas (of the President of Bulgaria), UNICEF ("Violence-Free Future for Every Child", "Together since Kindergarten", and others), Openly for Diabetis, Theaters Night, Fortissimo Family, Recreate Classics, The Poets (of Interview.to), Mission Maverick, Great Together, Wings for Life World Run, Better with Pets, Praktika.

 Awards and nominations

-In 2003 Vladimir Karamazov is nominated for “ASKEER“ award - Rising Star for his role as Ivan Senebirski in ”Albena“ (National Theater "Ivan Vazov").
+In 2003, Karamazov is nominated for "ASKEER award – Rising Star" for his role as Ivan Senebirski in "Albena" (National Theater "Ivan Vazov").

-In 2011 he is nominated for “ASKEER“ award - Best Supporting Actor and for “IKAR“ award for his role as Christian in ”Cyrano de Bergerac“ (National Theater "Ivan Vazov").
+In 2011, he is nominated for "ASKEER award – Best Supporting Actor" and for "IKAR award" for his role as Christian in "Cyrano de Bergerac" (National Theater "Ivan Vazov").

-In 2011 Vladimir Karamazov receives award “Ivan Dimov“ for high achievements in the arts, given by the Fund for Talented Young Actors at ”Young Bulgarian Talents” Foundation.
+In 2011, he received the award "Ivan Dimov" for high achievements in the arts, given by the Fund for Talented Young Actors at "Young Bulgarian Talents" Foundation.

-In 2013 he receives diploma “Golden Century” for contribution to culture, awarded by the Ministry of Culture of Republic of Bulgaria.
+In 2013, he received the diploma "Golden Century" for contribution to culture, awarded by the Ministry of Culture of Bulgaria.